Jrorem/Pumped-Up/README.md

 ## Installation

+No installation necessary, simply visit: https://lit-atoll-87155-fc436e3971a9.herokuapp.com/

-To get started with Pumped-Up, follow these steps:
+If you wish to get into the code, follow these steps:

 Clone the Pumped-Up repository to your local machine: git clone https://github.com/pumped-up